Sugar has been labelled a dietary villain and cause of many of our health concerns. Yet, is it possible to detox from sugar? Or even necessary?

 Rather than a sugar detox that you embark on for a short period of time, I recommend a gradual reduction in sugar consumption over time, to allow your body and taste buds to adjust.
 This could involve identifying the ‘worst offenders’ in your diet or hidden sugars, and starting there to reduce your sugar intake.

-If you are compelled to quit sugar short-term or ongoing, this is a personal choice and could be a valid approach if you feel that you are ‘addicted’ to sugar and have found it hard to quit sugar in the past.
-If you wish to take this approach, I would recommend that you focus only on cutting out refined sugars, not complex carbohydrates and fruits.
+If you are compelled to quit sugar short-term, I would recommend that you focus only on cutting out refined sugars, not complex carbohydrates and fruits.
 Not only will this ensure your diet remains nutritionally balanced, but it will also minimise cravings for carbohydrates and provide you with options should you wish to satisfy your sweet tooth.

 Personally, quitting sugar because it is supposed to be good for me was always hard.
 However, when I truly acknowledged how sugar made me feel and affected my energy and concentration it was easy to quit the sugar habit.